sandijean90/SecurityAgent/README.md

 # VulnerabilityAgent 🛡️

-An autonomous BeeAI agent built on the [BeeAI Framework](https://github.com/i-am-bee/beeai-framework) and [AgentStack](https://github.com/i-am-bee/agentstack) that scans a GitHub repository's Python dependencies for known vulnerabilities and files remediation issues on your behalf.
+An autonomous agent built on the [BeeAI Framework](https://github.com/i-am-bee/beeai-framework) and [AgentStack](https://github.com/i-am-bee/agentstack) that scans a GitHub repository's Python dependencies for known vulnerabilities and files remediation issues on your behalf.

 <img src="img/img.png" alt="Agent workflow overview">